-We embraced minimalism almost 1 year ago – we sold, donated, recycled or in extreme cases threw away, most of our possessions.
+We embraced minimalism almost one year ago – we sold, donated, recycled or in extreme cases threw away, most of our possessions.
 We kept the essentials, the things we use regularly and the things we love.
 You can read about our adventure here.
-Mid-March this year we left our London flat to escape to the country side.
+Mid-March this year we left our London flat to escape to the countryside.
 We hired a small van and our entire life fitted into that thing.
-It was amazing to watch, we realised we’ve done good.
+It was amazing to watch; we realised we’ve done well.

 “Are you ok?”

 “Are the girls home with you?”

 “Are you sure they’re not in anymore?”

 “Ok, call the police, and we’ll talk later.
 Calm down.”